kefoss2/dialog-bug/README.md

 1. Log into an email account from the tenant with the app registration from the last section in OWA.
 2. Go to `aka.ms/olksideload`, and in the menu that appears, go to "My add-ins" and click "Add a custom add-in".
 3. Install the manifest file `manifest-localhost.xml`.
-Do a hard reload.
+Empty the cache and do a hard reload.
 4. Open an email and open the apps menu.
 An app with the name "Dialog API Bug Demo" should appear.

 ### Run the add-in locally and reproduce the bug